OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ### Testing blocking of devices

 For applications which require L2 protection, the MASVS states that: "The app informs the user of all login activities with their account.
 Users are able view a list of devices used to access the account, and to block specific devices.".
-TODO: ADD RECOMMENDATIONS HERE!
+TODO: CONTINUE HERE!
+1. explain last login info and why, 2. explain why other devices can best be managed from a portal, 3: test it by trying ot authenticate with burp instead of device (or with testcode), try to authenticate and block device and auth again/continue again.

 ### References